Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 2. Open a terminal and navigate to the root directory of the repository.

-3. Execute the provided script `run_experiments.sh`:
+3. Execute the provided script `run_experiment.sh`:

     ```bash
     cd scripts
-    chmod +x acl_exp.sh
+    chmod +x run_experiment.sh
-    ./acl_exp.sh
+    ./run_experiment.sh
     ```

 ### Understanding the Script

-The script `acl_exp.sh` automates the process of running experiments with different configurations.
+The script `run_experiment.sh` automates the process of running experiments with different configurations.
 Here's what it does:

-- It sets up different parameters such as GPUs to use, datasets, noise ratios, learning rates, etc., for each experiment configuration.
+- It sets up different parameters such as GPUs to use, datasets, noise ratios, learning rates, etc., for each experiment configuration enusring that the computation is balanced between gpus.

-- It iterates through various combinations of parameters and runs the training script `train.py` for each configuration.
+- It iterates through languages, and trains a model for each language initializing from XLM-r.

-- Each experiment is run in a detached screen session, facilitating parallel execution.
+- Then the script iterates through all langauge pairs, and trains a model for each target lanaguges, intializing the model with the best checkpoint of auxiliary language.

 ### Customization